Mrsantanunandi/ekart-frontend/README.md

 ## ⭐ Support

 If you find this project helpful or impressive, please give the repository a ⭐ on GitHub.
-Your support is appreciated and motivating.
+Your support is highly appreciated and motivating 🚀

----